powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 `RegulatingControl` for `ShuntCompensator` is not exported when`RegulatingTerminal` is the same as `ShuntCompensator` Terminal (local control) and `TargetV` is not set.

-In all other cases, `RegulatingControl` is exported with `RegulatingControl.mode=RegulatingControlModeKind.voltage`
+In all other cases, `RegulatingControl` is exported with `RegulatingControl.mode` set to `RegulatingControlModeKind.voltage`

 <span style="color: red">TODO details</span>